Alcântara, Lisbon: Medieval

 After the Reconquista of Lisbon (1147), the area became integrated into the Reguengos de Ribamar (a reguengo or realengo was, in medieval Portugal, a village directly subject to the jurisdiction of the monarch) that included terrain that extended from the Alcântara ravine to the Laje ravine, in today's Oeiras.

-After the 13th century, the Reguengos was divided in two with the Algés valley as the border.
+After the 13th century, the Reguengos were divided in two with the Algés valley as the border.
 The lands of current Alcântara were attributed, in gratitude by the King, to the nobility, religious orders or military.

 Yet, Alcântara became a battlefield in conflicts between Portugal and Castile, which included intrigues involving King Ferdinand and conflicts with the Kingdom of Castile after his death.
 Among these the most significant was the siege of Lisbon in 1384, an episode of the Crisis of 1383-1385.

 In March 1382, an armada under the authority of John I of Castile entered the Tagus estuary, but was unable to crack the defenses; the force advanced inland attacking, sacking and stealing cattle.

 In the 15th century, the exploitation of the Alcântara stone quarries, used for the extraction of building materials or for the production of lime, contributed to the economic development and population of the area (along with the ovens of Cais do Sodré).
 In the areas near the river there were also orchards and vineyards along the ravines helped to diversify the regional economy.